pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 Default is nil, controlled by `py-electric-colon-active-p'

 py-electric-backspace
 ---------------------
 Delete preceding character or level of indentation.

 With ARG do that ARG times.
 Returns column reached.

 py-electric-delete
 ------------------
 Delete following character or levels of whitespace.

 With ARG do that ARG times.

 py-indent-line-outmost
 ----------------------
 Indent the current line to the outmost reasonable indent.

 With optional C-u an indent with length `py-indent-offset' is inserted unconditionally

 py-indent-line
 --------------
 Indent the current line according to Python rules.

 When called interactivly with C-u, ignore dedenting rules for block closing statements (e.g. return, raise, break, continue, pass)

+An optional C-u followed by a numeric argument neither 1 nor 4 will switch off `py-smart-indentation' for this execution.
+This permits to correct allowed but unwanted indents.
+Similar to `toggle-py-smart-indentation' resp. `py-smart-indentation-off' followed by TAB.

 This function is normally used by `indent-line-function' resp.
 TAB.
 Returns current indentation

 py-newline-and-indent
 ---------------------
 Add a newline and indent to outmost reasonable indent.
 When indent is set back manually, this is honoured in following lines.

 py-newline-and-dedent
 ---------------------
 Add a newline and indent to one level below current.
 Returns column.

 toggle-indent-tabs-mode
 -----------------------
 Toggle `indent-tabs-mode'.

 Returns value of `indent-tabs-mode' switched to.

 indent-tabs-mode
 ----------------
 With positive ARG switch `indent-tabs-mode' on.

 With negative ARG switch `indent-tabs-mode' off.
 Returns value of `indent-tabs-mode' switched to.

 indent-tabs-mode-on
 -------------------
 Switch `indent-tabs-mode' on.

 indent-tabs-mode-off
 --------------------
 Switch `indent-tabs-mode' on.

 py-guess-indent-offset
 ----------------------
 Guess a value for, and change, `py-indent-offset'.

 By default, make a buffer-local copy of `py-indent-offset' with the new value.
 With optional argument GLOBAL change the global value of `py-indent-offset'.

+Indent might be guessed savely only from beginning of a block.
+Returns `py-indent-offset'

 py-narrow-to-defun
 ------------------
 Make text outside current defun invisible.

 The defun visible is the one that contains point or follows point.
 Optional CLASS is passed directly to `py-beginning-of-def-or-class'.

 py-shift-left
 -------------
 Dedent region according to `py-indent-offset' by COUNT times.

 If no region is active, current line is dedented.
 Returns indentation reached.

 py-shift-right
 --------------
 Indent region according to `py-indent-offset' by COUNT times.

 If no region is active, current line is indented.
 Returns indentation reached.

 py-shift-paragraph-right
 ------------------------
 Indent paragraph by COUNT spaces.

 COUNT defaults to `py-indent-offset',